emirpoy/rpg_demo/README.md

 how to start: open terminal and type "python3 main.py"

-how to play: click mouse on the red lined areas.
+how to play: click mouse on the red/blue lined areas (based on the player1 or player2)